CultureAsData-UIUC/is310-fall-2024/_schedule/11-scrapes-structures.md

 ## In-Class Agenda

-- [ ] Answer questions from scripting homework
+- [ ] Continue any remaining materials from Introduction to [Python Virtual Environments]({{site.baseurl}}/materials/creating-curating-humanities-data/04-virtual-environments).
 - [ ] Introduction to web scraping (To be posted).

 ## Assigned Materials